Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 OpenContent properties related to AEV are located in the `universal-defaults.properties` file.
 Any of these properties can be overridden if desired in the `opencontent-override-placeholders.properties` file.

-For more information on default properties for OpenContent, see [OpenContent-default properties](#opencontent---default-properties).
+For more information on default properties for OpenContent, see [OpenContent - default properties](#opencontent---default-properties).

 ### keepAnnotationOnApproval